 Mail & Flowers

 Mail and flowers will be delivered to your room as they arrive.
 If they arrive after your discharge, mail will be forwarded to you and the florist will be informed of your discharge.
-No flowers are allowed in the Maximum Care Unit.
+No flowers are allowed in the Intensive Care Unit.

-The Chapel is located on the third floor, next to the Maximum Care Unit, and is open 24 hours a day for visitation and quiet prayer.
+The Chapel is located on the third floor, next to the Intensive Care Unit, and is open 24 hours a day for visitation and quiet prayer.
 Bibles are located in the Chapel and in patient rooms.
 Please feel free to use them.

 There is an ATM located on the first floor near the entrance to the outpatient surgery waiting area.
 This is for employee and customer use.

 Our goal at Granville Medical Center is to exceed our customer’s needs.
 If you have questions or concerns about your care or the service you receive during the time that you are a patient, please tell the person who is taking care of you, or ask to speak to the department director.
 We encourage you to let us know how we can better serve you.
 If you have complaints, you can call the Director of Quality at 919-690-2147.
 You have the right to lodge a grievance with the North Carolina Department of Health and Human Services, Division of Facility Services (Licensure and Certification, Acute/Home Care), 2712 Mail Service Delivery Center, Raleigh, North Carolina 27699-2713, Attention: Assistant Chief; telephone at 1-800-624-3004.
 If you have complaints related to the quality of care or premature discharge from the hospital, you have the right to request a review by the North Carolina Peer Review Organization (MRNC, 100 Regency Forest Drive, Cary, North Carolina 27511).

 As of October 1, 2008 all tobacco products – including cigarettes, cigars, pipes and chewing tobacco – are prohibited on all Granville Health System campuses, both inside and outside.